-If you are stopped for a traffic violation, your car may not be searched unless the officer has probable cause to believe you are carrying controlled substances in your car or has other evidence of a crime, usually by it being in open view.
+If you are stopped for a traffic violation, your car may not be searched unless the officer has probable cause to believe you are carrying controlled substances in your car or has other evidence of a crime, usually by it being in open view10.

-If you are validly arrested, you can be searched incident to your arrest but only of your person and the immediate area for weapons.
+If you are validly arrested, you can be searched incident to your arrest but only of your person and the immediate area for weapons11.
 Your car, home or business may not be searched without a search warrant, unless certain exigent circumstances exist, that is supported by an affidavit properly attested to by a peace officer who can point to certain articulable facts to demonstrate probable cause.
 Search warrants limit the extent, place, time and scope of the search.
 If officers are looking for a drugs, looking through your computer files or your financial documents in your home likely exceeds the scope.

 You can seek post-conviction relief in most instances if you were convicted under Health and Safety Code 11377 and 11350 under Penal Code 1203.4.
 California law allows expungement of a conviction so long you did not serve time in state prison.
 You can also seek expungement of your DUID conviction.